-Linked to the Libor and related to country risk, transaction risk and market conditions.
+Linked to the Libor and related to the country risk, transaction risk and market conditions.

-Under the syndications the Bank arranges or participates, lending may be made based on a single Loan Agreement between Afreximbank and the borrower and a Participation Agreement between the Bank and each Participant in the syndicate.
+Under the syndications which the Bank arranges or participates in, lending may be made based on a single Loan Agreement between Afreximbank and the borrower and a Participation Agreement between the Bank and each participant in the syndicate.
 The participation of other banks is, however, usually fully disclosed.
-Through this mechanism, the commercial risks in the transaction are shared fully by the Bank and the Participants, but participants also benefit from the tax and country risk privileges the Bank derives from its preferred creditor status under the Agreement among Participating States of the Bank.
-The Bank may join in co-financing with local banks, in which case, the Bank provides the foreign currency requirements of a transaction while local banks provide the local currency component.
+Through this mechanism, the commercial risks in the transaction are shared fully by the Bank and the participants, but the participants also benefit from the tax and country risk privileges that the Bank derives from its preferred creditor status under the Agreement among Participating States of the Bank.
+The Bank may join in co-financing with local banks, in which case, the Bank provides the foreign currency requirements of a transaction while the local banks provide the local currency component.
 The Bank usually shares the security interests with the local banks.
 Through this mechanism, the Bank aims at deepening the activity of local banks in export financing while at the same time alleviating the foreign exchange constraints to exporting activities in member countries.

-This programme is conceived as a risk-bearing programme through which the Bank aims to achieve the following strategic objectives:
+This program is conceived as a risk-bearing program through which the Bank aims to achieve the following strategic objectives:

-The following two facilities are provided under the Programme:
+The following two facilities are provided under the Program:

 4.1 Country Risk Guarantee Facility

-This programme is aimed at making the sovereign risk of African countries more acceptable by transferring this risk to Afreximbank credit risk.
-Under this programme, Afreximbank guarantees international and African banks with credit exposures to Africa against certain country risk events.
+The Country Risk Guarantee Facility is aimed at making the sovereign risk of African countries more acceptable by transferring this risk to Afreximbank as credit risk.
+Under this program, Afreximbank guarantees international and African banks with credit exposures to Africa against certain country risk events.

 - To facilitate the trading of Africa’s trade debts;

-- To cover financing banks where African country risk is found unacceptable;
+- To cover financing banks where the African country risk is found unacceptable;

 - To reduce the stringent requirements for lending to Africa; and